-  The pair landed in the top of a milkweed plant.
+The pair landed in the top of a nearby milkweed plant.
 A stealthy approach left me seated in the grass near the pair.
 The upper butterfly had her wings closed above her body with the nearly invisible male held between her wings.
 Abdomen tips seemed to be touching but I an uncertain about which way the male was facing.
+Reason would suggest that their heads were also aligned.
 Uncomfortable with my presence, the pair flew away.

 Monday, August 2, 2010

 Ed and I love to spend time weeding in the garden.
 It's just that we seem to be getting older with every gardening season that goes by, and the garden only seems to grow.
 It was a delight to have a welcome garden visitor weed the woolly thyme on the patio.
 I have to say thanks so much!
 Come back anytime.